olafuroskar/Bridging-Labs/plugins/lsl_flutter/README.md

 });
 ```

+## Documentation

+The documentation of classes and methods are heavily inspired by the documentation of the [LSL Java interface](https://github.com/labstreaminglayer/liblsl-Java).
+Some documentation is taken directly from there and adapted for Dart.

 <!--
 This README describes the package.
 If you publish this package to pub.dev,
 this README's contents appear on the landing page for your package.